2017 Guide to Getting Married in St. Thomas – Getting the Marriage License

 Did I just make a horrible decision?

 No way!
 Marriage is awesome…and its even better when you start your marriage on a beach.
+(Hopefully with me as your officiant. :)).

 (If panic is setting in please call me at 340-201-6069 or email with your questions.)